Washington state attorney general charges three officers in 2020 death of Manuel Ellis

 Ellis' death led to protests in Tacoma.

-Last June, Gov. Jay Inslee launched a new investigation into the death.
+Last June, Inslee launched a new investigation into the death.

 Inslee said at the time he ordered Washington State Patrol Chief John Batiste to collect records from the Pierce County Sheriff's Office, which had been conducting the investigation before the sheriff learned one of his deputies participated in the attempt to restrain Ellis -- creating what the governor's office called "an incurable conflict."